-In Paris, the Grand Hotel is a big deal.
+In Paris, Le Grand Hotel is a big deal.

 Across the street is the historic and opulent Opera House and running off in several directions are the city's famous tree-lined avenues.
 In one career of the massive structures is the Cafe de la Paix, the sidewalk meeting place in all those romantic Hollywood flicks.
-Nearby are the shops at Saint Laurent, and Dior.
+Nearby are the shops of Saint Laurent and Dior.

 The hotel itself is so big you can get lost in the hallways.
 Single rooms start at $35 a day and all are equipped with balconies and small automated refrigerators that dispense liquor and beer and champagne at ridiculous prices.
 There are jewelry shops, restaurants, hair stylists, masseurs, art galleries, theater booking agencies, shirtmakers.
 Everyone on the staff speaks fluent English.
 It is a popular favorite of visiting Americans.